fthomas/refined/docs/point.md

 The library comes with a lot [predefined predicates][provided-predicates] but also allows to define your own.
-This example shows how to add predicates for a simple type representing a point in a two-dimensional Cartesian coordinate system.
+This example shows how to add predicates for a simple type representing a point in a two-dimensional [Cartesian coordinate system][cartesian-coordinate-system].
 We start by defining a `Point` class that represents a point in our coordinate system:

 ```scala
 scala> case class Point(x: Int, y: Int)